 The legal team at The Coppola Firm is passionate about helping clients in all of its practice areas, including the following:

 If you have suffered injuries in an automobile accident, you need skilled legal representation to help you recover all of the damages owed to you.
 The legal team at The Coppola Firm is here to assist you.
-In their decades of experience as personal injury attorneys, owners Lisa Coppola and Jennifer Scharf have obtained compensation for countless clients through settlements and verdicts.
+In their decades of experience as personal injury attorneys, owner Lisa Coppola has obtained compensation for countless clients through settlements and verdicts.
 They and their team will work tirelessly to advocate for your rights and fight for all of the damages owed to you for your injuries.
 Their law firm offers: